truenas/documentation/content/SCALE/SCALETutorials/Network/ManagingGlobalConfig.md

 - network
 ---

-Use the **Global Configuration Settings** screen to manage existing general network settings like the default gateway, DNS servers, set DHCP to assign the IP address or to set a static IP address, add IP address aliases, and set up services to allow external communication.
+Use the **Global Configuration Settings** screen to manage existing general network settings like the default gateway and DNS servers.
+Set DHCP to assign the IP address or to set a static IP address, add IP address aliases, and set up services to allow external communication.

 {{< hint type=warning >}}
 **Disruptive Change**